gevendra2004/Dropdown-menu/README.md

 # Custom Dropdown Menu
-By Gevendra Sahu
+By ***Gevendra Sahu***
 ## Dropdown Menu
-Markup : *Dropdown Menu Using HTML CSS & JavaScript *Contains a button that shows and hides the menu.
+* Dropdown Menu Using HTML CSS & JavaScript
+* Contains a button that shows and hides the menu.
-*Along with an animation when showing the menu.
+* Along with an animation when showing the menu.